 REL 370.
-Advanced Topics in Religion
+Advanced Topics in ReligionArts and Humanities Group 1 course

 Usually a category of religious phenomena, such as religious experience, mysticism, the nature of deities; or the role and status of persons; healing in religious traditions; sectarian groups; major thinkers or movements; or themes and approaches in the study of religion.
 May be repeated for credit with different topics.